Exodromy: Aide-mémoire on higher topoi

 \section{Aide-mémoire on higher topoi}

-In this section we recall a number of important results from higher topos theory (mostly from Jacob Lurie's \cite[Appendices \SAGapplink{A} \& \SAGapplink{E}]{SAG}), and we develop some basic results that we'll use throughout the rest of the paper.
-This section is here mostly for ease of reference, and we make no pretence to originality.
+In this chapter we recall a number of important results from higher topos theory (mostly from Lurie's \cite[Appendices \SAGapplink{A} \& \SAGapplink{E}]{SAG}), and develop some basic results that we'll use throughout the rest of the text.
+This chapter is here mostly for ease of reference; much of the material is expository, and the original material mostly serves to fill small gaps in the existing foundations.